 These findings validate the effectiveness of our method and its feasibility for real-world applications.
 Furthermore, our method can be customized for users.
-They can change their security level by changing the sampling rate of the sensors in their smartphones.
+They can change their security level by easily chang-

-Fig. 6. (a),(b) Represent respectively the time for training a user's profile by using the SVM algorithm for three-sensors-based system in the PU data set and the GCU data set.
+Figure 6: (a),(b) represent respectively the time for training a user's profile by using the SVM algorithm for three-sensors-based system in the PU data set and the GCU data set. (c),(d) zoom in on (a),(b) to the sampling interval from 1 to 20 seconds for clarity.
+We can see that the smaller sampling interval (high sampling rate) needs more time to train a user's profile.
+Therefore, we need to find a trade-off sampling rate to balance performance and complexity.